Former Chrysler CEO Lee Iacocca has died at age 94

 Iacocca wrung wage concessions from the union, closed or consolidated 20 plants, laid off thousands of workers and introduced new cars.
 In TV commercials, he admitted Chrysler's mistakes but insisted the company had changed.

-"When you've been kicked in the head like we have, you learn pretty quick to put first things first, and in the car business, product comes first," Iacocca said while strolling through an auto plant in a 1982 commercial.

 The strategy worked.
-The boxy K-cars — the Dodge Aries and Plymouth Reliant — were bland, basic transportation.
-But they were affordable, fuel-efficient and had room for six.
+The bland, basic Dodge Aries and Plymouth Reliant were affordable, fuel-efficient and had room for six.
 In 1981, they captured 20% of the market for compact cars.
 In 1983, Chrysler paid back its government loans, with interest, seven years early.

-The following year, Iacocca introduced the minivan and created a new market that helped the company reach new heights of profitability.
+The following year, Iacocca introduced the minivan and created a new market.

 The turnaround and Iacocca's bravado made him a media star.
 His "Iacocca: An Autobiography," released in 1984, and his "Talking Straight," released in 1988, were best-sellers.
 He even appeared on "Miami Vice."

 A January 1987 Gallup Poll of potential Democratic presidential candidates for 1988 showed Iacocca was preferred by 14%, second only to Colorado Sen. Gary Hart.
-He continually said no to the "draft Iacocca" talk.
+He continually said no to "draft Iacocca" talk.

 Also during that time, he headed the Statue of Liberty-Ellis Island Foundation, presiding over the renovation of the statue, completed in 1986, and the reopening of nearby Ellis Island as a museum of immigration in 1990.